bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 4. Once the PR is approved, and merged in to the `main` branch, the test deployment of the database will have the FlyWay migrations applied to it.

-5. To promote the changes to prod, a GitHub action promotes the test image to be the prod image needs to be ran, and the FlyWay migrations will be applied to the production database.
+5. To promote the changes to prod, a GitHub action which promotes the test image to be the prod image needs to be ran, and the FlyWay migrations will be applied to the production database.

 > [!NOTE]
 > For any major database changes, please refer to [Major Database Changes](#major-database-changes) section of the Implementation process for updates or code fixes section.